Coderdotnew/intro_web_apps_dgm/05_class/02_array_enumerables/README.md

 - In the first line, the `.each.` method is called using the *dot-notation*, like all other methods.
 This can ONLY be called on collections, like arrays.
 - Then there's `do`, which we have seen before.
 This is a Ruby keyword that tells Ruby to perform a specific functiom.
 - Following `do` there is the actual *iterator*.
 The iterator is contained within **pipes**, which you will get used to in Ruby.
-- Note: In the first example, my array was called `schools`.
-If I have a descriptive array name like this, I like to title my iterator the singular version of my array.
-Therefore, it will read like this: "Go through (iterate) each school in the schools array"
-- When there isn't a specific array name, I will often simply use `i` as the iterator.
+- Note: In the first example, the array was called `schools`.
+If there is a descriptive array name like this, feel free to name the iterator the singular version of the array.
+When there isn't a specific array name, simply use `i` as the iterator.
 - Note: The iterator is a variable that stores the value of each item in the array.
 So, when we interpolate or use this variable in the logic below, we are referring to this iterator.
 - Just like a method or a loop, you MUST close with an `end` keyword